spdx/spdx-3-model/serialization/json_ld/validation.md

 The editor can also recommend an acceptable value.

 ![Suggestions for a type while typing](./validation-vscode-suggestion.png "A screenshot showing suggestions for a type while typing")

+Note again that the validation in Visual Studio Code is against a JSON Schema, which  validates the structure of the JSON-LD document.
+However, it does not validate the semantics of the document.
+You still need to perform separate validation against the SHACL model.

 ## Common errors